ahinchliff/phonon-diagrams/concepts/http-phonon-inbox-protocol.md

 null

+## Sharing Phonon Inbox Details

+To recieve funds a recipient needs to share their "Request a slot" url with senders.
+This is not user friendly.

 ### Phonon Inbox Addresses

 [inbox]$[domain]

-examples: personal@hinchy.com, hinchy@phononinbox.com
+examples: personal$hinchy.com, hinchy$phononinbox.com

 A phonon inbox address identifies:

 - what domain should be used to lookup the "Request a slot" endpoint
 - the inbox (unique identifier for the recipient)

-A phonon wallet uses the domain section of the phonon inbox address to check the dns records for that domain.
-The TXT record "phononInboxRequestSlot" determines what url should be used call the "Request a slot" endpoint
+A phonon wallet uses the domain section of the phonon inbox address to check the DNS records for that domain.
+The TXT record "phononInboxRequestSlotUrl" determines what url should be used to call the "Request a slot" endpoint

+### ENS

+Similar to DNS, a user can add a record to their ENS name.
+A phonon wallet would attempt to look up this record if an ENS name is entered into the recipient input.